devtoguk/milestone-3-THINGS-TO-DO/README.md

 [Logout](https://things-to-do-project.herokuapp.com/user/logout/)

-The user can use this option to logout of the website.
+The user can use this option to logout of the app.
 Once logged out they are re-directed to the Home page.